franzholz/quotation_tt_products/README.md

 ## What is does

-This extension gives you the possibility to export the current basket view into an Excel file.
+This extension gives you the possibility to export the current basket view of tt_products into an Excel file.
 This can be used to make an automatically generated quotation.

 This extension is used by tt_products.